Meilisearch for Jellyfin

 sudo docker cp meilisearch:/meili_data/dumps/. ./meilisearch-backup/

-If you need to access the volume directly, you can find it using:
+If you need to access the volume directly, first confirm the exact volume mounted to /meili_data:

 The dump files are stored in the volume at /meili_data/dumps/.